On Brooks' Theorem: The First Proof

+If no colour is absent at $v$, then as $v$ is not coloured, $v$ has a neighbour of each colour from $\{1,2,\ldots,\Delta\}$.
+Let us denote the neighbour of colour $i$ by $v_i$.

+Now, suppose a colour $\mu$ is absent at some $v_j$; that is, neither $v_j$ nor any of its neighbours is coloured $\mu$.
+In this case, we could recolour $v_j$ with $\mu$, thereby freeing up colour $j$ to be used on $v$.
+Hence, if such a recolouring is possible, we are done.

+Consequently, in the only remaining case of interest, each neighbour $v_i$ must be \emph{saturated}---that is, every colour other than its own appears in its neighbourhood.
+In particular, each $v_i$ has exactly one neighbour of every colour in $\{1,2,\ldots,\Delta\} \setminus \{i\}$.

-As the given graph $G$ does not contain a clique of $\Delta+1$ vertices, $v$ has two neighbours (say, without loss of generality, $v_1$ and $v_3$) that are not adjacent.
-Note that $v_1, v_2$ and $v_3$ are of colours $1, 2$ and $3$ respectively.
+As the given graph $G$ does not contain a clique of size $\Delta+1$, there must exist two nonadjacent neighbours of $v$.
+Without loss of generality, let these be $v_1$ and $v_3$.
+As vertex $v_i$ is of colour $i$, vertices $v_1,v_2,v_3$ are coloured $1,2$ and $3$ respectively.

 If $v_1$ and $v_3$ are in different $1-3$ components, by interchanging colours $1$ and $3$ in one of those components, $v$ can be made to have two neighbours of the same colour, and hence $v$ can be given colour $1$ or $3$.
 Thus, we need to consider only the case when $v_1$ and $v_3$ are in the same $1-3$ component.
-If the $1-3$ component containing $v_1$ and $v_3$ is not a simple path, then let $y$ be the first vertex (from $v_1$) that is of degree greater than two in the $1-3$ component.
+If the $1-3$ component containing $v_1$ and $v_3$ is not a simple path, then let $y$ be the first vertex (from $v_1$) of degree greater than two in the $1-3$ component.
 Then, as at least three neighbours of $y$ are coloured the same ($1$ or $3$), at least one colour, say $\mu$, is absent at $y$.
 Give colour $\mu$ to $y$ and interchange colours $1$ and $3$ in the $1-3$ path from $v_1$ to (but excluding) $y$.
 As $v_1$ is now coloured $3$, $v$ can be given colour $1$.
 Thus, we can assume that the $1-3$ component containing $v_1$ and $v_3$ is a path.

-Similarly, we may assume that $v_2$ and $v_3$ are in same $2-3$ component, $v_1$ and $v_2$ are in the same $1-2$ component, and these components are simple paths.
+Similarly, we may assume that $v_2$ and $v_3$ are in the same $2-3$ component, $v_1$ and $v_2$ are in the same $1-2$ component, and these components are simple paths.